tetsuok/go-pegasos/README.md

 go-pegasos
 ==========

-A Go implementation of the Pegasos algorithm [1] for solving Support Vector Machines
+An implementation of the Pegasos algorithm [1] for solving Support Vector Machines in Go.

 Build Instructions
 ------------------